YIZHUANG/react-multi-carousel/README.md

 import 'react-multi-carousel/lib/styles.css';
 ```

-### Technical approach.

-Detailed Can be found in this blog post at [w3js](https://w3js.com/index.php/2019/03/06/react-carousel-with-server-side-rendering-support-part-1z/).

 ### How the SSR mode works?

-The current most common solution is to detect the device type of the user based on the user agent. (server-side or client-side).
+The current most common solution is to detect the device type of the user based on the user agent. (server-side).

 Based based on the device type, we decided how many items we are showing in the Carousel.

 For example, we want to show 3 items at the same time on desktop (screen size 1024 - 2000px possibily) and 2 items on tablet(700px - 1024px) and 1 item on mobile. ---> this can be achieved through user-agent detection.

-More detailed can be found in this blog post [here](https://w3js.com/index.php/2019/03/06/react-carousel-with-server-side-rendering-support-part-1z/).

 Codes for SSR at [github](https://github.com/YIZHUANG/react-multi-carousel/blob/master/examples/ssr/pages/index.js).

 - Demo for the SSR are at [here](https://react-multi-carousel.now.sh/)
 - Try to disable JavaScript to test if it renders on the server-side.

+Here is a lighter version of the library for detecting the user's device type [alternative](https://github.com/faisalman/ua-parser-js)

+If you are using Nextjs, you can choose to only bundle it on the server-side to improve performance, if you are interested in how, open up an issue.

 ## Usage